Louisville vs. Drake Predictions & Picks - Women's NCAA Tournament First Round

 Louisville vs. Drake Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's game at Moody Center has the Louisville Cardinals (23-11) taking on the Drake Bulldogs (22-9) at 7:30 PM (on March 18).
-Our computer prediction projects a 72-69 victory for Louisville, who is a slight favorite based on our model.
+Saturday's game between the Louisville Cardinals (23-11) and the Drake Bulldogs (22-9) at Moody Center has a projected final score of 72-69 based on our computer prediction, with Louisville securing the victory.
+Tipoff is at 7:30 PM on March 18.

-The Cardinals are coming off of a 75-67 loss to Virginia Tech in their last outing on Sunday.
+In their last time out, the Cardinals lost 75-67 to Virginia Tech on Sunday.

 Louisville vs. Drake Game Info